Executable Reqmts

 TL;DR - Requirements-Driven Iterative Development

-requirements/folder (logic, message formats, acceptance tests); Dev drops it in the project and typesimplement reqs <name> - AI produces a runnable project and writes back an audit trail (
+- AI produces a runnable project, and writes back a proactive human-in-the-loop audit trail (

-ad-libs.md) of every decision — red flags for review, FYIs for standard patterns - Iterative by design: add new requirements — each cycle tightens the spec; declarative rules make logic changes safe (automatic ordering and reuse, no cascade of procedural updates)
+ad-libs.md) โ unprompted, itemized: ๐ด for decisions that need your review, ๐ก for standard patterns needing none.
+You review a short list, not the whole diff.
+Real example: customs_demo_clvs ad-libs.md โ 3 flagged, 6 FYIs, out of 14 rules built - Iterative by design: add new requirements โ each cycle tightens the spec; declarative rules make logic changes safe (automatic ordering and reuse, no cascade of procedural updates)

 What It Is